ThoradTM/CSPlanner/README.md

 right now basic features such as actually generating a calendar are being prioritized

 It only supports google chrome and requires a webdriver for selenium.
-For help on installing that please ask Thorad#6169
+For help on installing that please ask Thorad uwu#6169